mejanros/s2Pred/README.md

 ____
 ### Data Modeling

-**Machine learning is facilitated with numerical data and at the same scale**
+**Machine learning is facilitated with numerical data and at the same range**

 The idea of data modeling in a data science project is to basically solve two problems: